ed1621/spark-dummy-project/README.md

 - Sbt
 - Python3 to run the data generation

-You'll want to run the generator script sooner, rather than later as it takes a long time to fully generate the data.
+You can run the data generator by running `python3 ./generator.py` in the command line You'll want to run the generator script sooner, rather than later as it takes a long time to fully generate the data.
 After it's done, you should have 3 csv files - `sellers.csv`, `sales.csv`, and `products.csv`

 Based off of [this blog post](https://towardsdatascience.com/six-spark-exercises-to-rule-them-all-242445b24565)